A practical introduction to ODE modelling in Stan for biological systems: Examples with real data

 For each site within a reef, we let $C(t) \geq 0$ and $B(t) \geq 0 $ represent the fraction of coral cover in the assimilating (i.e., healthy) and bleaching states, respectively, at time $t$.
 The system dynamics are described by \begin{linenomath}

 \end{linenomath} with initial conditions

 Here, $\alpha$ is the intrinsic growth rate of assimilating coral, $\beta$ is the rate at which coral in the assimilating state transitions to the bleaching state, $\gamma$ is the recovery rate at which bleaching coral returns to the assimilating state, and $\mu$ is the mortality rate of coral in the actively bleaching state.
-This process is schematically illustrated in Fig.~\ref{fig:coral-reef-schematic}.
+This process is schematically illustrated in Fig.~\ref{fig:coral-reef-example}a.
 Note that all parameters must be strictly positive. \\

-While the ODE has two dependent variables, data are only available in terms of the total coral coverage for each site $j$ at observation times $t_i$.
+While the ODE has two dependent variables, data are only available in terms of the total coral coverage, i.e., the sum of healthy and bleaching coral, for each site $j$ at observation times $t_i$.
 Thus, assuming normally distributed noise, the observation model becomes